BrianPulfer/ML-Tech-Cheatsheet/.github/README.md

 ### Others
 [GitBook](https://www.gitbook.com/) allows to simply create a documentation starting from a GitHub repository.

 [Pre-commit](https://pypi.org/project/pre-commit/) allows to create customized pre-commit hooks to, e.g., run formatting or testing before committing.
+Some nice things to include there:

-[Black](https://pypi.org/project/black/) formats Python files compliantly to PEP 8.
+ - [Black](https://pypi.org/project/black/) formats Python files compliantly to PEP 8.

-[isort](https://pycqa.github.io/isort/) automatically sorts order of import instructions in python files.
+ - [isort](https://pycqa.github.io/isort/) automatically sorts order of import instructions in python files.
+ - [flake8](https://flake8.pycqa.org/en/latest/) uses other tools to check for python errors (pyflakes), correct use of PEP conventions and others.